aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-doc/_index.md

 ## Convert PDF to DOC (Word 97-2003) file

 > Try online.
-You can check the quality of Aspose.PDF conversion and view the results online at this [link](https://products.aspose.app/pdf/conversion/pdf-to-doc)
+You can check the quality of Aspose.PDF conversion and view the results online at this link [products.aspose.app/pdf/conversion/pdf-to-doc](https://products.aspose.app/pdf/conversion/pdf-to-doc)

 Convert PDF file to DOC format with ease and full control.
 Aspose.PDF for .NET is flexible and supports a wide variety of conversions.
 Converting pages from PDF documents to images, for example, is a very popular feature.